Writing Spy Fiction with an Unputdownable Plot

 Related to cliffhangers are twists.
 A spy thriller must have twists.
 New and surprising things must keep coming up.
 If the reader can see too clearly where the story is going then the page-turning stops.
 The trick of course is to make these twists happen without coincidences.
 And the trick to making sure there are no coincidences is to make sure everything is set up earlier.
 If there’s a gun hidden in the safe, mention it three chapters or more earlier.

-I used all the plot techniques above when I was writing my spy thriller A Kill in the Morning.
+I used all the techniques above when I was writing my spy thriller A Kill in the Morning.
 I submitted the novel to the Terry Pratchett Prize and it was shortlisted.
-That lead to an offer from Transworld to publish the novel.
-And now it’s coming out in June.
+That lead to it being published by Transworld, which is part of Random House Penguin, the biggest publishers in the world.
+So I know this stuff works!

 If you’d like to discuss the ideas in the article, please email me.
 Otherwise, feel free to share it using the buttons below.